 - Think about what you want for your relationship in the future

-Whether it’s about how to regain trust with someone you hurt or someone who has betrayed you, there’s no ready-made map for this journey.
-Now that you have chosen to trust your partner again after lying, you might have to approach it as a whole new relationship with completely new rules and expectations.
+Whether it’s about repairing a broken relationship with someone you hurt or someone who has betrayed you, there’s no ready-made map for this journey.
+If you choose to work toward rebuilding your relationship, you might have to approach it as a whole new relationship with completely new rules and expectations.

 Yes, you can.
 If you have decided to trust them again, if you’re willing to communicate again and to listen with both compassion and a clear mind, you can trust them again after being lied to.
 Be ready to take your time and feel huge amounts of relationship insecurity before you’re ready to trust again.
 Take time and space for yourself, and be clear about what you want.
-If you feel like you can’t trust your partner just yet, remember that’s fine too.
+If you feel like you can’t wrap your head around finding the answer to, “Can you trust someone who cheated?”, remember that’s fine too.

 There’s no one way or easy method to do this.
 You have to decide that you want to trust them again, that they are worth the time and effort it’s going to take to open up and be vulnerable again.
 There will be new boundaries to create and new expectations to live up to.
 Don’t be afraid to acknowledge that this is no longer the relationship you once had.
 To trust a liar again, you will need to see them as a person who is capable of hurting you yet someone you still want to trust.